 Technology License - The Company has negotiated exclusive licenses from MD Anderson to develop drug delivery technology for antisense and siRNA drug products.
 These licenses require, among other things, the Company to reimburse MD Anderson for ongoing patent expense and an annual license maintenance fee.
-The annual license maintenance fee attributable to the License Agreement totaling \$0.1 million is included in Current Liabilities as of March 31, 2016.
+The annual license maintenance fee attributable to the License Agreement totaling \$0.1 million was included in Current Liabilities as of December 31, 2015 and was paid in April 2016.

 Operating Lease - In April 2014, the Company entered into a lease agreement for a larger office space, which it occupied as of August 2014.
-The remaining lease payments due under this lease as of March 31, 2016 are \$0.3 million.
+The remaining lease payments due under this lease as of June 30, 2016 are \$0.3 million.